IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

   Meh it’s about a dozen.
   But that’s not too bad.
   The Bluemix service will run our peers and orderer, thus forming our blockchain network.
-  We also have the ability to join other networks, but lets focus on creating our own.
+  We also have the ability to join other networks, but let’s focus on creating our own.

 1. First [create an IBM ID](https://console.ng.bluemix.net/registration/) if you do not already have one.
 1. Then login to [Bluemix](https://console.ng.bluemix.net)